Wildix/xBeesConnect/README.md

 #### `addEventListener()`

-Starts listening for one of the events of the xBees and handles with the provided callback
+Starts listening for one of the x-bees events and returns the provided callback:

 ```js
 useEffect(() => {